 Now we see clearly the various expressions of the Pharisees’ hypocrisy.
 When we compare them to today’s religious pastors and elders, would we not discover that they are just like the Pharisees and are all people who don’t practice the Lord’s word or follow the Lord’s commandments, and moreover not people who exalt the Lord and bear witness to the Lord?
 They are just people who blindly believe in the Bible, worship the Bible, and exalt the Bible.
 They just hold on to various religious rituals, such as attending regular services, morning watch, breaking bread, partaking of Holy Communion, and so forth.
 They only pay attention to talking to believers about being humble, patient, godly and loving, but they don’t love God in their hearts, and moreover they don’t obey God and don’t have a heart that reveres God at all.
 Their work and preaching only focuses on holding on to and explaining Bible knowledge and theological theory.
 But when it comes to how to practice and experience the Lord’s word, how to keep the Lord’s commandments and how to spread and testify to the Lord’s word, how to follow the will of the heavenly Father, how to truly love God, obey God, and worship God, and all such things that the Lord Jesus asks of mankind, they do not seek, do not explore, and do not figure out the Lord’s intentions, and moreover do not lead people to practice or comply.
 The purpose of them going around everywhere preaching Bible knowledge and theological theory is to show off themselves, build up themselves, and make people look up to and worship them.
 Therefore, when Almighty God came to express truths and perform His judgment work of the last days, these pastors and elders, for the sake of achieving permanent power in the religious world, and for their ambition of controlling believers and creating their own independent kingdom, openly violated the word of the Lord Jesus, making up rumors, judging, attacking and blaspheming Almighty God, doing their utmost to block believers from seeking and investigating the true way.
 For example, the Lord Jesus taught us to be wise virgins: When we hear someone yell “Behold, the Bridegroom comes,” we should go out to welcome Him.
 But after pastors and elders heard news of the Lord Jesus’ second coming, they instead did all they could to seal off the church and prevent believers from seeking and investigating the true way.
 The Lord Jesus taught us to love our neighbor as ourselves.
 Yet, they incited believers to slander and beat brothers and sisters who testify to Almighty God’s work of the last days.
-The Lord Jesus asked us not to lie, not to bear false witness, but pastors and elders made up all sorts of lies to slander Almighty God, and even colluded with the devilish CCP to resist and condemn Almighty God’s work of the last days and smear the Church of Almighty God. … From this we can see that what religious pastors and elders have said and done completely violates the Lord’s teachings.
+The Lord Jesus asked us not to lie, not to bear false witness, but pastors and elders made up all sorts of lies to slander Almighty God, and even colluded with the devilish CCP to resist and condemn Almighty God’s work of the last days and smear The Church of Almighty God. … From this we can see that what religious pastors and elders have said and done completely violates the Lord’s teachings.
 They are just like the hypocritical Pharisees.
 They are all people who blindly lead people, resist God, and deceive people.

 from Classic Questions and Answers on the Gospel of the Kingdom

 For a lot of people, when you look at how they gather and fellowship the word of God or how they preach the gospel, you might say: “Oh!
 He is a believer.”
 Everyone admits, “This person believes in God,” but then you look at their life and you see that in their words and actions they do not have God’s word.
-You look at the actions deep in their hearts, and in their thoughts and in their ideas they have no reverence for God.
+You look at the activities deep in their hearts, and in their thoughts and in their ideas they have no reverence for God.
 You see that they are still controlled by the philosophy of Satan in everything they do and all that they are, that they do not live by the truth.
 These kinds of people only believe in God with their lips.
 They go to gatherings to practice their faith, but in their private life, at home, they do not practice their faith.
 They just believe in themselves, in the philosophy of Satan, and in the world.
 They follow the trends of the world.
 Aren’t these people hypocrites?
 Aren’t they Pharisees?
 If you believe in God but do not bring Him into your actual life, if in your heart you do not eat and drink God’s word and do not ponder God’s word, if you pray to God but do not actually commune with Him, then how can you say that you believe in God?
 Isn’t this just practicing religious ceremony?!

 from “How to Eat, Drink and Ponder God’s Words to Gain the Truth” in Sermons and Fellowship on Entry Into Life (V)